craigburke/craigburke.github.io/_posts/2014-07-23-angular-grails-asset-pipeline.markdown

 ---

 Grails and AngularJs are two incredible frameworks and with the newer REST features of Grails they can be a pretty nice pairing.
-That isn't so say though that there isn't some work involved in getting them to play well together.
+That isn't to say that there isn't some work involved in getting them to play well together though.

-I've developed a couple of Grails Asset Pipeline plugins to help with that though:
+I've developed a couple of Grails Asset Pipeline plugins to help with that:
 [Angular Template Asset Pipeline](https://github.com/craigburke/angular-template-asset-pipeline) and [Angular Annotate Asset Pipeline](https://github.com/craigburke/angular-annotate-asset-pipeline).